Even in Japan, it would be difficult to find a garden of this quality, says Sadafumi Uchiyama, a national garden consultant.

 (Hiraniwa)

-The Flat Garden is one of the earliest manifestations of garden design in Japan.
+The Flat Garden, is one of the earliest manifestations of garden design in Japan.
 Flat Gardens are mostly found in confined areas in cities making our Flat Garden example unusual in its expansiveness.
 This is a Garden that includes Shirakawa Sand raked in careful patterns representing water.
 It contrasts grass and moss, along with plantings of evergreens and flowering azaleas all balanced against the contrast of white sand.
 Amidst the seascape sand are two shapes - a gourd and a sake cup - made up of low-growing plants.
 These two forms connote pleasure; spiritual and temporal.
 The circle, which represents the sake cup, also has deep Buddhist significance of enlightenment.
 The gourd represents happiness.
-The Pavilion looks out over the Flat Garden to the west and visitors often meditate under the eaves of the roof.
+The Pavilion looks out over the Flat Garden, and visitors often meditate under the eaves of the roof.